Doug Atkins: Regular season

+Postseason

 Honors

 Atkins was inducted into the Pro Football Hall of Fame in 1982 and the College Football Hall of Fame in 1985.
 He has also been inducted into the Chicagoland Sports Hall of Fame.
+During John W. Mecom Jr.'s ownership of the Saints, his #81 was retired.
+However, it was unretired in 1993.
 His collegiate jersey number, #91, was retired by the University of Tennessee in 2005.

-Even though he only played three seasons for New Orleans, the club retired his #81, one of two numbers originally retired by the franchise.
-The other, #31, belongs to Hall of Fame fullback Jim Taylor, a long-time rival of Atkins during Taylor's days with the Green Bay Packers.

 The NFL Network ranked him as the number 9 Pass Rusher of All Time in its Top Ten show.
 During a 1983 segment about Atkins on the NFL Films show "This Is the NFL", legendary narrator John Facenda described Atkins "like a storm rolling over a Kansas farmhouse.
 He came from all directions, and all there was to do was to tie down what you could, and hope he didn't take the roof".

 Personal life

 Atkins married twice.
 His first wife was from Humboldt, and he married his second wife, from Milan, Tennessee, after the death of his first wife.
 He played a minor acting role as "Jebbo" in the 1975 film, Breakheart Pass, starring Charles Bronson.
 After he retired from the NFL, Atkins worked in various jobs, including as an exterminator, as a pipe system manager, and selling caskets to funeral homes.

 Atkins died of natural causes at Fort Sanders Regional Medical Center in Knoxville, Tennessee, on December 30, 2015, at the age of 85.
 He was survived by his wife, brother, and three sons.